What are the latest technologies in laser cutting?

 One of the main directions in which new laser cutting technologies are developing is the use of laser fiber.
 Compared to traditional technologies such as laser cutting CO2, fiber lasers offer higher energy efficiency, better cutting quality and lower operating costs.
 These technologies also provide faster cutting of metals, including aluminum, stainless steel or copper, with less energy loss.

 The latest laser cutting solutions also make it possible to cut materials of different thicknesses more precisely, thanks to better concentration of the laser beam.
 Such laser cutting trends are gaining popularity in the metal and electronics industries, as well as in the production of parts with highly complex shapes.
-For this reason, CNC cutters and CNC cutting machines that use fiber lasers are becoming the standard in modern manufacturing plants.
+For this reason, CNC cutting machines and CNC cutting machines that use fiber lasers are becoming the standard in modern manufacturing plants.

 CO2 laser cutting